awsdocs/aws-greengrass-developer-guide/doc_source/iot-analytics-connector.md

-# IoT Analytics Connector<a name="iot-analytics-connector"></a>
+# IoT Analytics connector<a name="iot-analytics-connector"></a>

 The IoT Analytics connector sends local device data to AWS IoT Analytics\.
 You can use this connector as a central hub to collect data from sensors on the Greengrass core device and from [connected Greengrass devices](what-is-gg.md#greengrass-devices)\.
 The connector sends the data to AWS IoT Analytics channels in the current AWS account and Region\.
 It can send data to a default destination channel and to dynamically specified channels\.

 **Note**
 AWS IoT Analytics is a fully managed service that allows you to collect, store, process, and query IoT data\.
 In AWS IoT Analytics, the data can be further analyzed and processed\.
 For example, it can be used to train ML models for monitoring machine health or to test new modeling strategies\.
-For more information, see [What Is AWS IoT Analytics?](https://docs.aws.amazon.com/iotanalytics/latest/userguide/welcome.html) in the *AWS IoT Analytics User Guide*\.
+For more information, see [What is AWS IoT Analytics?](https://docs.aws.amazon.com/iotanalytics/latest/userguide/welcome.html) in the *AWS IoT Analytics User Guide*\.

 The connector accepts formatted and unformatted data on [input MQTT topics](#iot-analytics-connector-data-input)\.
 It supports two predefined topics where the destination channel is specified inline\.
 It can also receive messages on customer\-defined topics that are [configured in subscriptions](connectors.md#connectors-inputs-outputs)\.
 This can be used to route messages from devices that publish to fixed topics or handle unstructured or stack\-dependent data from resource\-constrained devices\.